Skip to content

 What the procedure involves

 For the majority of patients, a full arm lift is the most effective and reliable approach.
-It addresses significant skin laxity along the length of the inner arm and delivers the most predictable, long-lasting results.
+It addresses significant skin laxity along the length of the inner arm and delivers the most reliable improvement.
 The procedure involves:

-1. Consultation: Comprehensive planning session to discuss the extent of correction needed and expected scarring.
+• Consultation: a detailed planning session to discuss the extent of correction needed and expected scarring.

-3. Incision: An incision running along the inner arm, from the armpit towards the elbow.
+• Incision: an incision running along the inner arm, from the armpit towards the elbow.
 The length of the incision depends on how much excess skin needs to be removed.

-4. Procedure: Removal of excess skin and fat along the inner upper arm, with careful tightening and recontouring of the remaining tissue for a smoother, more defined arm shape.
+• Procedure: removal of excess skin and fat along the inner upper arm, with tightening and recontouring of the remaining tissue for a smoother arm shape.

-5. Recovery: Typically performed as a day case, with follow-up appointments scheduled to monitor healing.
+• Recovery: typically performed as a day case, with follow-up appointments scheduled to monitor healing.

 Where appropriate, liposuction may be combined with an arm lift to further improve contour.

 A mini arm lift uses a shorter incision concealed near the armpit and targets a small area of excess skin in the upper portion of the arm.
-While this sounds appealing, in practice it is only suitable for a small number of patients with very mild skin laxity.
+In practice, it is only suitable for a small number of patients with very mild skin laxity.
 For most people seeking arm lift surgery, a mini approach does not remove enough tissue to produce a meaningful or lasting improvement, and the results can be disappointing.
 For this reason, we generally recommend a full arm lift as the procedure of choice for patients who want a noticeable, durable outcome.

 Benefits and expected outcomes